Last updated on December 24th, 2023 at 01:36 am

 Sewing the Basket Together

 Perhaps the hardest part of this project is poking holes all around the edge of each pattern piece.
 These are sewing holes used to frame each piece with blanket stitch.
 I used a large needle to create the holes at first, but then found the sharp tip of some small steel scissors worked better for me.
-You could also try the tip of small awl or a small round paper punch.
+The tip of small awl or a small round paper punch also work.

 Make the holes about 1/4 inch apart and about 1/4 inch from the edge.

 Take your yarn and hand sew a blanket stitch all around each pattern piece.
-The illustration at right shows how to sew a blanket stitch.
+The illustration at left shows how to sew a blanket stitch.

-When you have finished edging with blanket stitch, begin sewing all the side pieces to the bottom, then sewing all the sides together.
+When you have finished edging with blanket stitch, begin sewing all the side pieces to the bottom, then sew all the sides together.

 Your Christmas card basket is now complete.
 However, if you know how to crochet, you could finish off the top edge with one row of single crochet.